mikebidba/MSSQL-Portfolio/README.md

 Script AuditLogging_WithTrigger_Mstore.sql demonstrates trigger usage on database Mstore.
 The stored procedure for SALES.ispOrders will insert new orders.
 Trigger SALES.trgOrdersHistory will add order operations to SALES.OrdersHistory.
 SALES.OrdersHistory includes a hashing column that can be used later to verify the data entry integrity against manual data alteration.
 Please execute the first 4 object in order 1 through 4.
 After these required executions you can run any of the 3 EXEC TESTs or any testing of your own.

+Script RemovingDuplicateOrders_Mstore.sql demostrates 4 different ways to remove duplicates in database Mstore.
+There are many variations and combination of these solutions but these 4 show some the common techniques used to resolve this issue.
+Outside of these SQL scripts, there is the option of using SSIS SORT task to remove duplicates from your data.

 Thank you and enjoy.